isaureCdB/ProtNAff/build-library.md

 ### Main procedure

 The goal is to produce several cluster lists for docking.
 Trans-modeling uses only the primary list.
-For cis-modeling, elements from the primary list are replaced by elements from the secondary list, tertiary list, quaternary list, or the quasi-unique list, in order to make the docking blind, i.e. not using the conformation of the PDB that is being modeled.
+For cis-modeling, elements from the primary list are replaced and supplemented by elements from the secondary list, tertiary list, quaternary list, and/or the quasi-unique list, in order to make the docking blind, i.e. not using the conformation of the PDB that is being modeled.
 In cis-modeling, for the PDB that is being modeled, the secondary list is always being used.
-One may choose to use the other lists, or one may choose to simply remove the cluster if the cluster heart comes from the PDB that is being modeled.
+One may choose to use one or more of the other lists, or one may choose to simply remove the cluster if the cluster heart comes from the PDB that is being modeled.
 The lists do not contain any coordinates, only indices from fragments.json.
-There is a master.list that contains all fragment indices from all lists (eliminating duplicates) except intra-cluster replacements (secondary list and part of the tertiary) and a master.npy containing their coordinates.
+There is a conformer.list that contains all fragment indices from all lists (eliminating duplicates) except intra-cluster replacements (secondary list and part of the tertiary) and a conformer.npy containing their coordinates.
 There is a intracluster pair list and a intracluster.npy with the coordinates of the intracluster replacement.

 The clusters are classified as: